A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Differentially Private Algorithms for a Tax Data Validation Server

 \subsection{Quantile Statistics}

-The leading methods for generating differentially private quantiles use either the Laplace mechanism or the Exponential mechanism.
-For instance, \cite{smith2011privacy} proposed an algorithm, \textit{IndExp}, for selecting individual quantiles using the Exponential mechanism. \textit{IndExp} has since been implemented in the \cite{smartnoise} and \cite{ibm} DP libraries.
-This method was recently extended by \cite{gillenwater2021differentially} to two other algorithms, \textit{AppIndExp} and \textit{JointExp}.
-The former is the same as \textit{IndExp} but uses the composition theorem from \cite{dong2020optimal} to choose an optimal $\epsilon$ for multiple queries given a total ($\epsilon$, $\delta$), and the latter samples multiple quantiles jointly.
-Using the Laplace mechanism, \citet{nissim2007smooth} developed an approach for sampling median values using smooth sensitivity that can be extended to query any other quantile.
+The methods used for generating DP quantiles use either the Laplace mechanism or the Exponential mechanism.
+For instance, \cite{smith2011privacy} proposed an algorithm, \textit{IndExp}, for selecting individual quantiles using the Exponential mechanism that satisfies $\epsilon$-DP. \textit{IndExp} has since been implemented in the \cite{smartnoise} and \cite{ibm} DP libraries. \cite{gillenwater2021differentially} recently extended this method to two other algorithms, \textit{AppIndExp} and \textit{JointExp}.
+The former is the same as \textit{IndExp} but optionally satisfies $(\epsilon, \delta)$-DP using the composition theorem from \cite{dong2020optimal} to choose an optimal $\epsilon$ for multiple queries given a total ($\epsilon$, $\delta$). \textit{JointExp} samples multiple quantiles jointly, satisfying $\epsilon$-DP, and does not need composition for multiple quantiles.
+Using the Laplace mechanism, \citet{nissim2007smooth} developed an approach satisfying $(\epsilon, \delta)$-DP for sampling median values using smooth sensitivity that can be extended to query any other quantile.
 We will hereafter refer to this method as \textit{Smooth}.
-A few other approaches or adaptations of the approaches listed here have been proposed, but we did not test them because they require fine-tuning based on distribution assumptions that a researcher might not realistically have in our validation server setting.
+We do not test other proposed approaches from \citep{dwork2009differential,tzamos2020optimal} because they require fine-tuning based on distributional assumptions that a researcher might not realistically have in a validation server setting.